2DGD-F0TH/2DGD_F0TH/chapters/004_GameDev_Basics/001_GameLoop.md

 This means that every time the computer slows down, even for a microsecond, the game will slow down too, which can be annoying.

 :::: note ::::
-Also the same problem can apply: if `computer A` can run the game at 30fps maximum, while `computer B` will run at 120fps (and we don't account for that), using fixed timesteps the game will run 4 times as fast on `computer B`.
+A similar problem can apply between different computers: if `computer A` can run the game at 30fps maximum, while `computer B` will run at 120fps (and we don't account for that), using fixed timesteps the game will run 4 times as fast on `computer B`.
 ::::::::::::::

 ### Variable Time Steps {#variable_timesteps}